KnowEnG/KN_Mapper/README.md

 ## Usage

 #### Inputs
 The input to this tool is a file of gene identifiers or property identifiers, separated one per line.

-Example inputs in this repo include `sample_genes.txt` and `sample_props.txt`.
+Example input files, `sample_genes.txt` and `sample_props.txt`, can be found in this repository.

 #### Outputs
 The output is by default a tab separated file with the file suffix '*.node_map.txt' with 6 columns in the current directory: